 Facilitators-in-Training and FASCETS Trainer will sign a mutual agreement.
 FASCETS agrees to provide materials, consultation, and support for the year, and the trainees agrees to participate in all activities related to this Training of Facilitators.

 Fee is 100% refundable up to 30 days prior to the start of the program, 50% refundable up to two weeks before the start, and non-refundable afterwards.

 The FASCETS Neurobehavioral Model introduces a concept, a different way of thinking.
 Facilitators support integration of that concept into participants’ values, language, culture, and discipline, assuring relevance and applicability.

 1 cohorts are currently underway.

-Next Training-of-Facilitators program will be offered in late 2021 or early 2022.
+Next Training-of-Facilitators program will begin in January 2024.

 Please submit your application to have your name added to our waitlist for the next program.